AdobeDocs/document-cloud-learn.en/help/sign/admin/learn-about-global-settings.md

 ---
 # Global settings

-In this video tutorial, you'll learn how to edit settings globally for your entire organization or for specific groups.
+In this video tutorial, learn how to edit settings globally for your entire organization or for specific groups.

 >[!VIDEO](https://video.tv.adobe.com/v/17358?hidetitle=true)